The Odyssey (1997 miniseries): Special effects

-The creature effects for this miniseries were provided by Jim Henson's Creature Shop where they used a talking animatronic pig roasting on a spit, a CGI for Scylla, a rod puppet sea slug-like sea monster that devours Laocoön, and the full-bodied version of Polyphemus.
+The creature effects for this miniseries were provided by Jim Henson's Creature Shop, including a talking animatronic pig roasting on a spit, a CGI for Scylla, a rod puppet sea slug-like sea monster that devours Laocoön, and the full-bodied version of Polyphemus.

 The boat used in the series was reused a few years later for the Jason and the Argonauts miniseries.

 Rating

 MPAA rated this film PG-13 for violent sequences and some sensuality.

 Reception

+The series received mostly positive reviews from critics.
+On Rotten Tomatoes, it holds a rating of 79% from 48 reviews with the consensus: "The Odyssey delivers an exhilarating, visually spectacular retelling of Homer's epic, buoyed by a committed international cast and a brisk sense of adventure."

+Not all reviews were positive however.
 Variety called it "[...] a straight adventure tale without insight or depth."
 The A.V.
 Club called the miniseries "tacky" and Assante's performance as "stiff".
+Richard Nilsen, writing for The Arizona Republic, stated, "Even though the made-for-TV movie is only four hours long, I wasted a fifth stewing over how godawful it was."

+Viewership

+The Odyssey averaged 20.6 million viewers for its first episode and 17.8 million for the second episode, with the miniseries also becoming the first "made-for-TV movie" in four years to rank first in weekly total viewership.